Let’s face it – every overseas trip means a suitcase full of questionable souvenirs to sift through when you get home.

 If you’re serious about buying a decent statue, go for a brass one that you can shine until your heart’s content.

-If you’re in China for a while (for example, teaching English like Brooke did), send it home early unless you’ve got lots of room in your suitcase.
+If you’re in China for a while (for example, teaching English), send it home early unless you’ve got lots of room in your suitcase.

 4. Silk pyjamas